CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 For hybrid applications, one should use `OMP_PROC_BIND` OpenMP runtime environment variable for placing the OpenMP threads.
-As an example, in order to run one MPI tasks per NUMA domain and one OpenMP thread per L3cache one can set
+As an example, in order to run one MPI task per NUMA domain and one OpenMP thread per L3cache one can set

 ```bash